smkazempour/website/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a Ph.D.
+I am a Finance Ph.D.
 Candidate at the Jones Graduate School of Business, Rice University.
-I am available for interviews at AFA 2023.
-I obtained my masters degree at Elecrical Engineering from Rice University in 2017.
-Prior to that, I achieved my bachelor's degree in Electrical Engineering from Sharif University of Technology in 2014.
-My research interest are in empirical asset pricing, alternative data, and disclosures.
+My main area of research is asset pricing.
+More specifically, I focus on the application of machine learning and alternative data in evaluating investments.
+I am available for job interviews in Fall 2022.
+Prior to joining the Jones School, I obtained my B.Sc. from Sharif University of Technology in 2014, and M.Sc. from Rice University in 2017, both in Elecrical Engineering.